ansible-network/ansible.snmp/README.md

 ## All of Ansible SNMP collection and contents are moved, below is the link for Ansible SNMP Galaxy and Github repository

-### Check Point Github repo -> https://github.com/ansible-collections/ansible.snmp
+### Ansible SNMP Github repo -> https://github.com/ansible-collections/ansible.snmp
-### Check Point Galaxy repo -> https://galaxy.ansible.com/ansible/snmp
+### Ansible SNMP Galaxy repo -> https://galaxy.ansible.com/ansible/snmp